Sam Bawlf

 Robert Samuel Bawlf (June 7, 1944 – August 20, 2016) was a Canadian politician and author.

 Biography

 In 1972, Bawlf was elected to Victoria City Council, the youngest person ever to have been so.
 In 1975, he was elected to the Legislative Assembly of British Columbia for the riding of Victoria as a member of the Social Credit Party.
-He was soon appointed Minister of Conservation and Recreation by Premier Bill Bennett.
+He was soon appointed Minister of Recreation and Conservation by Premier Bill Bennett.
 As minister, he oversaw the enactment of B.C.’s first Heritage Conservation Act.
+He subsequently served as Minister of Deregulation.
 He was defeated in the 1979 general election.